Polaris Project

 Polaris Ideas (3 credits)

 Where do ideas come from?
 Is the process similar for practical inventions, like the light bulb, and intellectual and artistic ones, like scientific discoveries, novels, paintings, and music?
 What are the social and economic preconditions for successful innovations?
-This seminar will explore these questions by engaging with a wide variety of readings.
+This seminar explores these questions by engaging with a wide variety of readings.

 pol 2100